TOUCHED

 What does a session look like

-Every session is different depending on what topics come up and what is needed.
-We work with intimate topics and there is always time and space to change direction during a session.
+Every sexological bodywork session is different depending on your intention and what topics come up in the process.
+We work with intimate layers and there is always time and space to change direction during a session.

-When we meet, we expand the conversation further, tune in to each other and re-clarify the topic.
-After settling on wishes, needs and boundaries, we decide together what practice will be useful for you.
+When we meet, we start with a conversation and we clarify the topics and your intentions.
+After settling on wishes, needs and boundaries, we decide together what practice will be useful.

 The bodywork can take place on a massage table or a mat on the floor, or it can be exercises in the room.
 Since you are the expert of your body, you will be guiding the touch and the speed.
-I will be asking, communicating and suggesting options of touch, movement and breath.
+I will be asking, communicating and suggesting options of touch, movement and breath and relating to your past experiences and future wishes.

 Verbal communication and consent exercises are important elements and you will have complete control over what happens throughout the session.